 1. Mixing Medical Waste Streams

 One of the most common mistakes made in transporting medical waste is mixing different types of medical waste streams.
-It is crucial to ensure that medical waste is properly segregated into the appropriate categories and stored separately.
-This will help to avoid cross-contamination and make it easier to properly dispose of the waste.
+Segregating waste into appropriate categories for regulated medical waste transportation prevents cross-contamination and facilitates proper disposal.

 2. Improper Labeling